Chudolist-Mailing-Service/resume-bank/README.md

 - P gets hired to a new great job, everyone is happy

-### Clean up:
+##### Clean up:
 - some feedback loop to see what happened to a resume
 - depreciation procedure to put resume off the list

-4. TODO
+4 TODO
 -------

 Before task:
-- read this document (0h)
+- read this document
-- provide examples of your work, eg links to app or other (0h)
+- provide examples of your work, eg links to app
-- something about your approach (favoured tools, how you go about testing the app)
+- something about your approach, eg favoured tools, how you go about testing the app

 Based on this information I select someone for the current task below.